UNerReicht2000/Longtext_Generator/README.md

 - Automated generation of longtexts from KUKA KRL sources code.
 - Flexible editing and customization of texts
-- Support for .dat files
+- All common text files are supported for import (.dat, .txt, .csv, ...)
-- User-friendly interface with checkboxes, lists, and selection fields
+- User-friendly interface
+- Longtext-Tool's

 ### Target Audience

 This project is intended for engineers, technicians, and developers working wiht KUKA Robots